Santhosh007joker/MATLAB-Robotics/README.md

 [pathObj,solnInfo] = plan(planner,start,goal);
 ```

 Same planner object, same `plan` call — just a different state space and validator underneath.
-That consistency is the toolbox's biggest practical strength: learn the RRT pattern once on a 2D map, and it transfers almost unchanged to 3D, to Dubins/Reeds-Shepp vehicle models, or to a custom state space you define yourself.
+That consistency is the toolbox's biggest practical strength: learn the RRT pattern once on a 2D map, and it transfers almost unchanged to 3D, or to a custom state space you define yourself.

 ## A Common Pitfall